10 Common Mistakes Vegans Make

 Source: Canva.com

-girl standing in sun to get vitamin d
+A woman standing in the sunlight to get vitamin D.

-Vegan shampoo and conditioner for cruelty free shower
+Michelle Cehn holding a bottle of began shampoo and conditioner for cruelty free shower routine.

-Living a plant-based life can offer you newfound health, energy, vibrancy, and even longevity if you eat a diet focused on whole foods
+Living a plant-based life can give you incredible health, energy, vibrancy, and even longevity if you eat a diet focused on whole foods

-But friends, let’s not forget that Oreos are vegan and French Fries are vegan.
+But friends, let’s not forget that Oreos are vegan and some french fries are vegan.
 Just because it’s vegan doesn’t mean it’s healthy.

-Have fun with all the yummy vegan snacks and new vegan cheeses and meat products now widely available in major grocery outlets and local retailers.
-But be sure to balance those products out with an abundance of fresh vegetables and fruits, whole grains, and natural proteins like beans, tofu, legumes, and tempeh.
+Have fun with all the yummy vegan snacks and new vegan cheeses, and meat products now widely available in major grocery outlets and local retailers.
+But be sure to balance those products out with an abundance of fresh vegetables and fruits, leafy green salads, whole grains, and natural proteins like beans, tofu, legumes, and tempeh.

 After years of eating the Standard American Diet (SAD), it can be challenging to replace what’s on your plate.
 If you’re used to eating chicken and rice or meat and potatoes, it’s easy to just swap the chicken for a Gardein Scallopini or the meat for a Beyond Burger.
 It’s a very common newbie vegan mistake!